 Prior Accomplishments and Service Examples for Audio Scientific, San Diego, CA

 Audio Scientific is an independent consulting company, serving cellular phones, wireless, portables and telecom companies.
-Our experience covers over 20 years in the field of electronics, including audio transducers (microphones, speakers, receivers, ringers, buzzers), acoustics, analog & micropower circuit design, voice quality with various projects for companies worldwide.
+Our experience covers over 30 years in the field of electronics, including audio transducers (microphones, speakers, receivers, ringers, buzzers), acoustics, analog & micropower circuit design, voice quality with projects for companies worldwide.

 Our lab is fully equipped to deal with almost any technical, audio related problem.
 We have built a long line of custom designed fixtures, allowing wide range of repetitive tasks requiring very special acoustical accommodations.
-We work on small projects like speaker, microphone implementation and on larger design projects from concept to production.
-Prior Accomplishments and Service Examples for Audio Scientific, San Diego, CA - Download 65kB in word.doc format.
+We perform tasks covering 0.1Hz to 200kHz frequency band and signals well below -3dBSPL”A”.
+Our ultra low noise, RF shielded Anechoic Chamber allows unique applications with its ambient noise of -55dBSPL”A”.
+We work on small projects like speaker, microphone implementation and larger projects from concept to production.

 Professional Experience for Peter Sobczak, Audio Scientific, San Diego, CA

 3-2013 to 2-2018 COUNTRYMAN ASSOCIATES, INC. Menlo Park,

 · Responsibilities included new product design, current products support, and production support.

 · Designed micro power analog circuitry for various miniature microphones.
 Includes opamp based, transistor based and mixed analog circuitry.
 Simulated circuitry, worked on PCB layout design.

 · Improved existing products for better RF immunity, better dynamic range and better compatibility with multiple interfaces.